async-rs/async.rs/source/blog/2019-11-07-async-std-0-9-12-async-await-is-ready.html.md

 `async-std` provides [a book to learn the finer details and background](https://book.async.rs), which we will keep continuously expanding.
 It supplements [the official async book](https://rust-lang.github.io/async-book/).

-On top of that, `async-std` make spawning tasks as easy as possible.
+On top of that, `async-std` makes spawning tasks as easy as possible.
 For example, `async-std` unifies blocking and non-blocking tasks in the `async_std::task` module under an interface similar to `std::thread::JoinHandle`.

 ```rust
 use async_std::task;